NaukaPythona/www/README.md

 ## Continuous Integration

-- Dependabot watches dependencies and submits bulk PRs with updates and change summaries.
+- Dependabot watches dependencies and submodules.
+  It then submits bulk PRs with updates and change summaries when necessary.

 ## Continuous Delivery